 The benefits are vast and the consequences are dire if the proper software license management system isn’t set up.

 Reduce costs, increase profits

-Most companies have a wide range of software and licenses in use everyday.
-But, do you really know what is being used, when, why and by whom?
-Software license management allows companies to have a clear view and understanding of the licenses and entitlements that they own and how they are being used within the company.
+Most companies have a wide range of software and licenses in use every day.
+But, do you really know what is being used, when, why, and by whom?
+A license management system allows companies to have a clear view and understanding of the licenses and entitlements that they own and how they are being used within the company.

 Each software license comes with an end-user license agreement (EULA).
 If a company is subject to software audit, misuse may expose them to potential fines of thousands or millions of dollars.

 This is the main reason that software license management tools are essential for any business of any size.
 By doing internal audits regularly, any software misuse can be detected on time and remedied properly.

 In order to get the most out of your licensing software, we’ve gathered some of the license management best practices.